wp-plugins/wp-issues-crm/readme.txt

 == Changelog ==
+= 2.2.7 =
+* Add autocomplete for name and address fields
+* Add title search for activity issue field
+* Add ability to track amount fields for activities if financial activity types are defined in settings
+* Show/hide amounts as appropriate for financial and non-financial activity types
+* Add ability to retrieve and download activity detail from the trend search facility
+* Add street address to constituent lists
 = 2.2.6 =
 * Fix bug affecting multi-user installations -- table in search log database access not multi-user prefixed
 * Automatically trim leading and trailing spaces from staging table values in upload process